Ventilation (firefighting): Methods

-Mechanical fans can be used to provide positive pressure ventilation when used in tandem with either existing openings such as windows, skylights or heat/smoke vents on the roof; or by cutting new exhaust vents in the building.
+Mechanical fans can be used to provide positive pressure ventilation by breaking or removing windows, skylights or heat/smoke vents on the roof; or by cutting new exhaust vents in the building.
 If there is no suitable existing hole, firefighters may use their equipment to make one, such as specialized saws for cutting a large hole in the roof.
 A conical hose-stream aimed around an opening—of a window or door, etc.—entrains smoke and thus increases the exhaust rate of smoke from the space.
-This is a process called "hydraulic ventilation".
+This is a process called hydraulic ventilation.
 This strategy might be used when the fire is small and protecting property from smoke damage can be achieved safely.
 It can also be used more aggressively when a structure is "fully involved" and the smoke is obstructing the nozzleman's view of the hotspots.

 High-rise buildings sometimes also incorporate fans to produce a positive pressure in stairwells and elevator shafts to reduce smoke infiltration into those spaces.

 When glass windows in a burning structure burst from internal pressure and heat, or the fire burns through the roof, it may be said to have "auto-ventilated" or "self-ventilated."

 Negative pressure ventilation is another method of ventilation sometimes used in firefighting efforts.
 The method of negative pressure ventilation is a process of using smoke ejectors to remove the smoke from a building.
 Negative pressure ventilation is not used as much as positive pressure ventilation for the reason that positive pressure can move more air throughout the structure and clear out more smoke in a timely manner.

 Hydraulic ventilation is another method of ventilation that is very useful if vertical ventilation or positive pressure ventilation is either unsafe or not a feasible strategy.
 Hydraulic ventilation is done by setting up a hose line on a fog stream and directing it out a window.
 The air that a fog stream draws in also draws out the smoke and ejects it outside.
 This method can be useful during overhaul operations as long as there is another hose line in place in the immediate area.